 Water bath canning is a faster, lower temperature preserving process for canning high-acid foods.
 The acidity of the food is essential for water bath canning.
 It kills the bacteria that will lead to spoilage and botulism, a rare, but fatal disease spread by bacteria.

 Canning with a Pressure Canner

-For low acid foods like meats and seafood, you would use a *pressure canner.
+For low-acid foods like meats and seafood, you would use a pressure canner.
 The reason is that you want to efficiently eliminate the risk of foodborne bacteria by heating the contents of a jar to 240° F. This then thoroughly destroys the environment bacteria need to thrive in by using a pressure canner.

 Food Preservation | Freezing

-Freezing is an easy beginner’s food preservation method.
-The two things it does require is electricity and freezer space.
-You can toss most fruits and some vegetables require in the freezer with no special preparation.
+“Freezing is an easy beginner’s food preservation method.
+The two things it does require are electricity and freezer space.
+You can toss most fruits and some vegetables required in the freezer with no special preparation.
 I’m all about no prep, so these are the things I pop in our freezer during the growing season: Peppers, Herbs, Fruit, Stone fruits, and Leftovers.”